organizedanvrchy/Chess/README.md

-# Chess Game with Pygame and Stockfish
+# Chess with Pygame and Stockfish
 This project is a Python-based chess game that utilizes the Pygame library for the graphical interface and the Stockfish chess engine for AI gameplay.
 The game allows a human player to play as White against the AI (Black) in a standard game of chess.

 ---